 Made from 6061 aircraft grade aluminum and black anodized for additional strength, our line of patented picatinny rail adapters for Smith & Wesson Revolvers easily attach to your Revolver without drilling, gunsmithing, or performing permanent modifications.

 HOW DOES THE RAILTAC PICATINNY RAIL ADAPTER ATTACH TO MY FIREARM?

 To remove the rail, follow your firearm manual's safe handling procedures to ensure the pistol is unloaded.
 It is also important that you wear heat resistant gloves for all steps involving use of a heat gun.
-Protective gloves should be used for all steps using acetone and removal should be done in a well ventilated area.

 INCLUDED IN PACKAGE